The Privacy, Data Protection and Cybersecurity Law Review: Turkey

 The main legislative instrument governing data privacy practices in Turkey is the DP Law.
 Article 2 of the DP Law states that its provisions shall be applicable to 'natural persons whose personal data are processed and natural or legal persons who process such data wholly or partly by automatic means or by non-automated means which form part of a filing system'.
 It could therefore be concluded that the DP Law does not distinguish between the scope or type of data processing activities or the sector within which the data controller operates; it applies to all.

 Definitions of both 'personal data' and 'processing of personal data' are similar to their counterparts under the GDPR.
-'Personal data' is defined as 'any information relating to an identified or identifiable natural person' and definition of 'processing of personal data' covers any operation performed upon personal data.
+'Personal data' is defined as 'any information relating to an identified or identifiable natural person', and the definition of 'processing of personal data' covers any operation performed upon personal data.
 The definition of 'special categories of personal data' includes data relating to race, ethnicity, political opinions, philosophical beliefs, religion, sect or other beliefs, appearance and dress, membership of associations, foundations or trade unions, health, sexual life, criminal convictions and security measures, and data relating to biometrics and genetics.
 Notably, data relating to appearance and dress is not considered as a special category of personal data under the GDPR but is considered as such under the DP Law.

-There is multiple secondary legislation of the DP Law that provides further specification on certain provisions of the DP Law.
+There is multiple secondary legislation of the DP Law that provides further specification on certain provisions of the Law.
 The secondary legislation that is most relevant to data controllers is as follows.

 The DP Law states that personal data shall be deleted, destroyed or anonymised either ex officio or upon the request of the data subject if the reasons necessitating their process cease to exist.
-This regulation provides further details on deletion, destruction and anonymisation of personal data.
+This Regulation5 provides further details on deletion, destruction and anonymisation of personal data.

-Regulation on the Registry of Data Controllers7
+Regulation on the Registry of Data Controllers

 Under Article 16 of the DP Law, data controllers are required to register with the data controller registry.
-This regulation provides further details concerning the principles and procedures to be followed when fulfilling this obligation.
+This Regulation6 provides further details concerning the principles and procedures to be followed when fulfilling this obligation.
 Furthermore, the regulation brings two new titles: 'data controller representative' and 'contact person'.
-People filling these positions will have significant duties with regards to conveying communication between data controllers and the Board.
+People filling these positions will have significant duties with regard to conveying communication between data controllers and the Board.

 Communiqué on Procedures and Principles for Data Controller Applications